This romanesco soup with pistachios is a tasty and delicious fall meal! Filling and so healthy!

 The one thing that’s a little bit odd about this vegetable is that the core is pretty hard and dense, so it’s not as easy to trim as broccoli is, with its stalk and florets.
 Once you get done cutting it up though, it’s really delicious in soup or roasted as a side.

-We love this romanesco soup with these peppered cashew flour crackers – so delicious!
+We love this romanesco soup with these homemade gluten free crackers – so delicious!

 - it’s a little harder to trim, because the core is very hard

 - it takes about the same time to cook as cauliflower or broccoli

 - it’s a good choice for substituting in recipes that require broccoli or cauliflower